Ninja-Shadow95/Garage-Management-system/README.md

 - Final_output.png is the final output of the project which confirms the project completion status.

 - Documentation.pdf is documentation of the project which instructs the steps followed while doing the project.

--
-- Project demonstration video link is given in the Project Video link folder.
+- Project demonstration video link is given in the ProjectVideolink folder.